This is an archived page and for reference purposes only

 Year in industry

 Over half our students choose to take a year in industry after the second year of the programme.
 This gives you work experience, a salary and the possibility of a job with the same company after graduation.
-You don’t have to make a decision before you enrol at Kent but certain conditions apply: see Computer Science with a Year in Industry.
+You don’t have to make a decision before you enrol at Kent but certain conditions apply: for details, see see Computer Science with a Year in Industry.

-You can also take Computer Science as a themed degree – Artificial Intelligence, Consultancy, or Networks.
+You can also take Computer Science as a themed degree.
 For more details, see Computer Science (Artificial Intelligence), Computer Science (Networks).
 All of these programmes are also available with a year in industry.

 Facilities to support the study of Computer Science include The Shed, the School of Computing's Makerspace, which houses: